SHARE Sessions

 The session will conclude with a 25-minute dialogue session, providing a platform for networking, idea exchange, and potential collaboration among clinicians and researchers committed to advancing post-ICU care.
 Join us for this insightful discussion on reshaping the rehabilitation pathway and optimising long-term outcomes for ICU survivors.

-Allied Health Professions, Nurses, Non-ICU staff and Physicians
+Target Participants Allied Health Professionals, Nurses, Non-ICU staff and Physicians

 Faculty